khaledAbdalbasit/KhaledAbdAlbasit/README.md

 I am a dedicated **Back-End Developer** with a solid focus on **PHP** and the **Laravel framework**.
 I specialize in developing **robust RESTful APIs**, implementing **multi-authentication systems**, and designing **scalable, maintainable database structures**.

-As a **Computer Engineering student**, I am committed to continuous learning and applying modern best practices such as **SOLID principles** and **MVC architecture** to deliver high-quality, efficient backend solutions.
+As a **Computer Engineering student**, I am committed to continuous learning and applying modern best practices such as **SOLID principles** and **Design patterns** to deliver high-quality, efficient backend solutions.

 ---